-The removal of the IIF platform necessitates the disconnection of the instrument lines for IIF processing which results in the loss of one of the three available methods to monitor reactor coolant system (RCS) water level.
-However, the two methods of RCS water level indication still available from the decay heat letdown line external to the reactor building and the tygon tube standpipe connected to the RCS 2A cold leg inside the reactor building provide adequate level indication.
+The removal of the IIF platform necessitates the diaconnection of the instrument lines for IIF processing which results in the loss of one of the three available methods to monitor reactor coolant system (RCS) water level.
+However, the two methods of RCS water level indication still available from the decay heat letdown line external to the reactor building and the tygon tube atandpipe connected to the RCS 2A cold leg inside the reactor building provide adequate level indication.

 The IIF processing and the RCS sampling pumps will be removed prior to the PA lift.
-Prior to plenum removal RCS water can be processed via the submerged demineralizer system (SDS) should the need arise.
+Prior to plenum removal RCS water can be processed via the submerged demineralizer system (SDS) should the need srise.
 Sampling of the RCS will continue to be done via the RCS sampling pump which will be replaced after PA removal.
 Following removal of the plenum assembly the RCS water will be processed by the defueling water cleanup system (DWCS) when that system becomes operational.
-In the interim prior to the availability of the DWCS, RCS processing will be accomplished by letdown through the letdown lines to the reactor coolant bleed tank (RCBT), processing with SDS and make-up to the RCS through the normal make-up lines.
+In the interim prior to the availability of the DWCS, RCS processing can be accomplished by letdown through the letdown lines to the reactor coolant bleed tank (RCBT), processing with SDS and make-up to the RCS through the normal make-up lines or through SDS via the IIF processing pump which may be reinstalled following PA removal.